1996 California Proposition 218: "Tax" Definition and Proposition 26 (2010)

-During the November 2010 General Election, California voters passed Proposition 26 which, in part, added a broad constitutional definition of "tax" for purposes of Proposition 218.
+During the November 2010 General Election, California voters approved Proposition 26 which, in part, added a broad constitutional definition of "tax" for purposes of Proposition 218.
 Proposition 218 did not include a specific constitutional definition of "tax," but California courts, prior to the passage of Proposition 26 in 2010, generally broadly construed what constitutes a "tax" such as concluding that a 911 "fee" was really a special tax subject to two-thirds voter approval.

 If a local government levy, charge or exaction is a "tax" under the Proposition 26 constitutional definition, then voter approval is required under Proposition 218 if that tax is a new tax, an increased tax, or a tax extension.
 A local government levy that is not a tax under Proposition 26 may nonetheless be subject to Proposition 218 constitutional provisions under Article XIII D if the levy is either a special assessment on real property or a property-related fee or charge.

 Local government fees and charges that are neither taxes under Proposition 26 nor subject to Article XIII D are generally subject to reduction or repeal using the local initiative power under Proposition 218, including the significantly reduced signature requirement thereunder.
 This gives local voters a legislative remedy to require an election concerning a nontax levy approved by a local government where an election is not legally required by Proposition 218 or any other provision of law.

 One example is a fee on the extraction of groundwater.
 In 2017, the California Supreme Court held that a fee imposed upon persons on the extraction of groundwater is no longer a property-related fee under Proposition 218, although such fees remain subject to Proposition 26 provisions defining when a local levy is a tax.

 Voter Approval Requirements and Related Provisions for Local Taxes

 Section 2 of Article XIII C contains the voter approval requirements for local government taxes.
 Under Proposition 218, every local government tax is either a general tax or a special tax.
 Proposition 218 does not allow a local tax to be a hybrid tax.
-The type of tax a local government levies (whether general or special) is legally significant because it determines the applicable voter approval requirement.
+The type of tax a local government levies (whether general or special) is legally important because it determines the applicable voter approval requirement.

 Special purpose districts or agencies, including school districts, have no power to levy general taxes and can only impose special taxes.
 This restriction is based on prior judicial interpretations of Proposition 13 which Proposition 218 constitutionalized.
 Generally, only a city or a county has the power to levy a majority vote general tax under Proposition 218.

 The voter approval requirement under Proposition 218 was upheld by a California appellate court in 1998 as not constituting an unconstitutional referendum.